 - Your child starts going longer between wet diapers

-- Your child starts pooping on a more regular schedule
+- He/She starts pooping on a more regular schedule

-- Your child tells you when he/she has to go, or tells you right after they went
+- They tell you when they have to go, or tell you right after they went

 - Your child understands the vocabulary surrounding bathroom functions

-- Your child can’t stand being in a dirty diaper
+- He/She can’t stand being in a dirty diaper

-- Your child starts waking up dry from a nap
+- They start waking up dry from a nap

 - Your child can dress himself mostly on his own

-- Your child becomes interested in other’s use of the bathroom
+- They become interested in other’s use of the bathroom

 - Your child hides to pee or poop